MichaelDimmitt/coffee-shop-transcript-notes/Readme.md

 [oh I] forgot, ...[here is what] led to own cafe.
 A popup in Orlando

 Living in charleston, saw a friend build out a Japanese Kei Truck platform.
-Great idea! lets go get a Kei Truck in florida!
+Great idea! lets go get a Kei Truck in Florida!

 Popup cart
 [photo 9] Photo of the cart.

 Ran with a Decent.

 [photo 10?]
-"The heavy" in orlando ... used to be a seafood market they moved to a spot called "garden tiger".
+"The Heavy" in Orlando ... used to be a seafood market they moved to a spot called "Garden Tiger".
 We had a truck built out.

 [photo 11] Photo of a super cool truck.